f-droid/fdroid-website/_pages/contribute.md

 and do not clash with or duplicate work already in development.

 For working with the server and data projects, it’s a good idea to read [the manual]({{ "/docs/" | prepend: site.baseurl }}).

+### Help with Infrastructure

+F-Droid provides multiple servers (builders, web portal, download areas...) which need regular maintenance, Ansible-based deployment, and hardware management.
+Further information can be found by asking [on IRC](https://webchat.freenode.net/?channels=%23fdroid-dev) (#fdroid-dev on freenode) or team@f-droid.org.